cimnemadrid/SOLDIER/README.md

    ```

 2. **Install R:**
-   Ensure you have R version 4.3.1 or a later version installed on your system.
-If you haven't installed R yet, you can download it from the official R website: [https://cran.rstudio.com/](https://cran.rstudio.com/).
+   R version 4.3.1 or later is required.
+It can be downloaded from the official R website: [https://cran.rstudio.com/](https://cran.rstudio.com/).

 3. **Install RStudio:**
-   RStudio provides an integrated development environment for working with R. You can download the latest version of RStudio from their official website: [https://www.rstudio.com/products/rstudio/](https://www.rstudio.com/products/rstudio/).
+   RStudio provides an integrated development environment for working with R. The latest version of RStudio can be downloaded from their official website: [https://www.rstudio.com/products/rstudio/](https://www.rstudio.com/products/rstudio/).

 4. **Run the Application:**
    - Open RStudio on your machine.
    - Navigate to the cloned `soldier` directory and open `ui.R` file.
    - Press the "Run App" button within RStudio.
-   - The first time you run the application, it will install the necessary packages, which may take some time.
+   - The first time the application is run, the necessary packages are installed, which may take some time.

 5. **Access the Application:**
-   The application will open in your default web browser window, and you can start using SOLDIER.
+   The application will open in the default web browser.

-If you encounter any issues during the installation process, refer to the project's [documentation](https://github.com/cimnemadrid/SOLDIER/tree/main/manual) or seek support from the community.
+More information and support for the installation process is available in the project's [documentation](https://github.com/cimnemadrid/SOLDIER/tree/main/manual).

 ## License